 I have represented Gibraltar in the hockey European Cup Challenge and am currently in training with my local team Hawks Ladies Hockey Club.

-I am exited to be part of this incredible team at Prior Park School Gibraltar as an Art, ICT and PE teacher.
+I am excited to be part of this incredible team at Prior Park School Gibraltar as an Art, ICT and PE teacher.

 Outside of school, I am a dedicated international athlete who has represented Gibraltar in numerous competitions in athletics.
 I am also a keen painter and have a particular interest in portraiture.